maglucen/asa-mods-docs/grace-shield/README.md

 - Does not provide permanent invulnerability.
 - Teleport detection is movement-based.
 - Context changes such as mounting, dismounting, respawn, and attachment changes are treated conservatively.
+- Movement caused by supported moving platforms or vehicles is ignored.
 - Incoming damage prevention is enabled by default.
 - Outgoing damage prevention is enabled by default to avoid offensive use of the grace window.
 - Some combat or skill-based teleports are intentionally excluded.